succulent mussels with white wine, smoked garlic and parsley butter and thyme

 You may have noticed the very beautiful bowl that these mussels are presented in.

-You may also recognise it as the very distinctive ‘Wonki Ware’, by Di Marshall.
+You may also recognize it as the very distinctive ‘Wonki Ware’, by Di Marshall.

 I buy it from the fabulous shop ‘Blink’ which is located at 71 Regent Street, Sea Point (directly opposite Checkers and diagonally across from La Mouette).
-Blink carry a big range as well as other wonderful wooden pieces, jewellery, hand knitted childrens toys and other beautiful things.
+Blink carries a big range as well as other wonderful wooden pieces, jewelry, hand-knitted children’s toys, and other beautiful things.

 No need to apologise for the images, they are droolworthy!!
 Did you use the smoked butter to!!